 ATP students with health issues that may put them, their fellow students, faculty, staff, or the population they work with at risk for illness or disease, must identify these conditions to the program chair.
 Confidentiality will be practiced regarding the disclosure of any such conditions.
 Coordination between the PD, ATP Medical Director, ATS and the student's personal physician will determine the appropriate course of action.

 STUDENT HEALTH INSURANCE

 The University requires all students to carry health insurance.
-Students must provide proof of insurance or purchase health insurance through the University.
+Students must provide proof of insurance; students may purchase health insurance through the University.
+SBU Student Health Insurance Plans

 TECHNICAL STANDARDS